The Mutilator

 The Mutilator (originally titled Fall Break) is a 1984 American slasher film written, directed and produced by Buddy Cooper, and co-directed by John S. Douglass.
-The plot follows a group of college coeds who travel to an island property during fall break and are stalked and murdered by one of the coeds' fathers.
+The plot follows a group of college students who travel to an island property during fall break and are stalked and murdered by one of the students' fathers.

 Plot

 A mother prepares a cake for her husband Big Ed’s birthday.
 In the adjacent room, their son Ed attempts to clean his father’s hunting rifle to surprise him but accidentally fires it.
 The bullet passes through the wall, striking and killing Ed’s mother.
-Upon returning home, Big Ed discovers his wife's body, causing him to suffer a break from reality, and his relationship with his son is permanently soured.
+Upon returning home, Big Ed discovers his wife's body, causing him to suffer a break from reality and beat a terrified Ed.

 Years later, Ed, now in college, is asked by his father to close up the family's beachfront condominium in Atlantic Beach, North Carolina, primarily used by the latter as something of a clubhouse for himself and his hunting partners.
 Ed's friends, Linda, Mike, Ralph, Sue, and Pam, eager for something to do over fall break, accompany him.
 Unbeknownst to the group, Big Ed is waiting for them in the basement of the condominium and plans to kill his son.
 Ed and his friends soon arrive.

 Over the course of the night, Big Ed murders Ed's friends one by one, drowning Linda in the pool, cutting Mike open with a boat motor, decapitating a police officer, impaling Ralph with a flounder gig, and gutting Sue with a large fishing gaff, storing their bodies in the condominium's basement.

 When Ed and Pam stumble upon the remains of Big Ed's victims, they notice him approaching and hide.
 Ed is ultimately found by his father, who stabs him in the leg but is unable to kill him.
 Pam intervenes, stabbing Big Ed.
-Big Ed attacks the two again, but Pam is able to start the car and use it to drive him into a concrete wall, cutting him in half.
+Big Ed attacks the two again.
+Pam is able to start the car and use it to drive him into a concrete wall, cutting him in half.

 As Big Ed lies dying, police arrive on the scene, and a deputy has his leg cut off by Big Ed before he succumbs to his injuries.
 The movie ends with Ed and Pam at the hospital, seemingly recovering from their ordeal.